The stars are truly like dust; reminded of the book titled “The Stars, Like Dust”, written by Isaac Asimov.

 ‘Slim baton’ is a flat/thin profile aluminium strip on the back of the finished Acrylic, hung with a matching interlocking slim baton rail that you screw to the wall.

-‘Float Frame’ is a 'U' shaped aluminum frame on the back of the finished Acrylic, again hung with a matching interlocking rail that you screw to the wall.
+‘Float Frame’ is a 'U' shaped aluminium frame on the back of the finished Acrylic piece that creates a 'float' appearance ... sitting off the wall around a centimetre.
+Again, hung with a matching interlocking rail that you screw to the wall.

 (‘3M velcro system' can be used for all of the above options.)

-Cleaning: When cleaning simply use a feather duster and a facial tissue (if necessary use “isopropyl alcohol”).
+Cleaning: When cleaning simply use a feather duster.
+And if necessary use isopropyl alcohol with a plain facial tissue.

 Contact Ric J Steininger Gallery: